 Summer goes by in the blink of any eye.
 To help you make the most of every minute, we’ve come up with 13 serene spots to picnic around Lake Wallenpaupack.
 Spend some time exploring the natural wonders of the Pocono Mountains.
 Order sandwiches and snacks from Cocoon Coffeehouse and Bakery or a to-go meal from The Dock on Wallenpaupack and enjoy the ultimate private dining with a view you choose.
-As a guest at Ledges Hotel you also have your choice of premium picnic spots on the decks overlooking the Paupack High Falls.
-You can even take your picnic basket to enjoy on the grounds of our sister properties, The Settlers Inn and Silver Birches Resort.
+As a guest at Ledges Hotel can even take your picnic meal to enjoy on the grounds of our sister properties, The Settlers Inn and Silver Birches Resort.
 Remember, if you picnic along a trail pack out whatever you brought with you and fully extinguish public charcoal grills.
 Whether you start in a state park, woodland trail or urban green space we’re certain once you get a taste of picnicking in NEPA you’ll be hungry for more!
 Cap off your day of outdoor dining with the small plate cuisine of Glass-wine.bar.kitchen.
 The restaurant here at Ledges Hotel is open for dinner seven days a week.

 1. Bingham Park

 Just steps from the front door of The Settlers Inn, Bingham Park is an idyllic setting for a picnic.
 The park is located on Main Avenue at the gateway to downtown and has been a community hub since its establishment in 1929.
 Take a picnic basket and sit in the historic bandstand, constructed in 1932 by the WPA.
 Spread out a blanket on the lawn and take in the activity around the park.
 There are three baseball fields here, a basketball court, playground, tennis courts and walking trail with interpretive signs.